 7) Rake leaves to promote spring grass growth.
 Did you know that those leaves act as great insulators for your flower beds and act as mulch?
 You can also put them in a compost pile as they will make your spring planting successful with all those harvested nutrients.

 8) Schedule a chimney cleaning and heating system maintenance.
-Making sure your filters in your heating system or furnace are clean will prevent toxic carbon monoxide from entering your home.
-As well, have your chimney inspected and cleaned will also protect against carbon monoxide poisoning.
+Making sure your filters in your heating system or furnace are clean to prevent toxic carbon monoxide from entering your home.
+As well, having your chimney inspected and cleaned will also protect against carbon monoxide poisoning.

 9) Switch out your batteries in all your detectors and check the expiration date on your fire extinguisher.
 The fall time-change is usually the trigger for this task, and it is essential in preventative maintenance!

 10) Hire a plowing service.
 You don’t want to be stuck shoveling a long driveway because you waited too long to schedule a company to do in ten minutes what could take you three hours!

 11) Bring your outdoor furniture inside.
 Make sure you protect those outdoor sectionals and dining sets with their pretty cushions!
 Clean them off and bring them in to keep them pristine.

 Being a homeowner is a lot of work!
 Making sure you take care of things before they become problems keeps you and your family or roommates safe.
 It also cuts down on the emergency repairs that could be required if you skip these 11 important fall maintenance to-dos!